Gavin Seim

 Gavin David Seim (born January 17, 1985, in Ephrata, Washington) is an American activist, self-described constitutionalist, conspiracy theorist, filmmaker and photographer, known for using confrontational sovereign citizen tactics against law enforcement.
 He posted a viral, controversial video on the internet, entitled "Citizen Pulls Cop Over."
 He also organized an "I Will NOT Comply" rally and posted a video about the same subject.

 In 2014, he ran, unsuccessfully, for the United States House of Representatives as a Republican.
 He placed eighth in the open primary, obtaining approximately two percent of the votes cast.

 In 2015, he was arrested for interfering with a court, assault on a police officer, disorderly conduct, and contempt of court.

 On December 8, 2017, he failed to appear in Grant County District Court on charges of obstruction of a law enforcement officer and harassment in connection with an August 2017 arrest in Ephrata, Washington.
 Seim claimed illegal conduct from the court and prosecutor, including a motion which would force him to unlock his phone and said that he refused to comply.
 A warrant with a $5,000 bond was issued for his arrest.
 According to press reports, Seim has fled to Mexico.
 He continues to post videos refusing to abide by Mexican police checkpoints, demanding they speak English, and provides dangerous "advice" on how to confront police during routine stops.

 On February 13, 2020, Gavin Seim claimed that the Mexican government gave him and his family protected person status and permanent residency.

 Political views

 Second Amendment

 During a protest in Spokane, Washington, in 2014, Seim stated, "The people should be armed equal to the police.
 If they can have an MRAP [mine-resistant, ambush-protected vehicle], we can have a tank."

 Abortion

-Seim is against abortion and believes that life begins at conception; he also believes that the “right to life” lies at the very core of both liberty and the Constitution.
+Seim is against abortion and believes that life begins at conception; he also believes that the "right to life" lies at the very core of both liberty and the Constitution.

 Foreign policy

-US ambassador in Mexico has called Seim a "spoiled brat" and a perfect example of the "Ugly American" regarding Seims opinions on which laws to obey in Mexico.
+The US ambassador in Mexico has called Seim a "spoiled brat" and a perfect example of the "Ugly American" regarding Seim's opinions on which laws to obey in Mexico.